fishyer/some-stars/README.md

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
 The Memory API for the AI era.

-*   [labring/sealos](https://github.com/labring/sealos) - The Intelligent Cloud OS.
-Use AI to automate the full lifecycle of your development and production environments, from provisioning custom dev stacks and deploying self-optimizing databases (MySQL, PostgreSQL, Redis, MongoDB) to running any Dockerized service.
+*   [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native Cloud Operating System built on Kubernetes that unifies the entire application lifecycle, from development in cloud IDEs to production deployment and management.
+It is perfect for building and scaling modern AI applications, managed databases (MySQL, PostgreSQL, Redis, MongoDB) and complex microservice architectures.

 *   [niudai/VSCode-Zhihu](https://github.com/niudai/VSCode-Zhihu) - Zhihu extension built on vscode.